 Date of Election The date of the election for this Parish Council shall be coincident with the date on which the normal election for one-third of Maidstone Borough Councillors is held, normally the first Thursday in May.

-Annual General Meeting Each year at the first meeting of the Parish Council after the Borough or County Council election as appropriate, the first item of business will be the election of the Chairman and the Vice-Chairman.
+Annual Meeting of the Council Each year at the first meeting of the Parish Council after the Borough or County Council election as appropriate, the first item of business will be the election of the Chairman and the Vice-Chairman.

-Committees At the AGM the following Committees shall be elected by Councillors:-
+Committees At the Annual meeting of Council the following Committees shall be elected by Councillors:-

 Note No Committee shall consist of more than six Councillors but all Committees other than the F & GP can include up to one third of their number by co-option.
 Such co-opted Members will not have the right to vote in determining Committee decisions.